What is the history of Chi Alpha Sigma?

 What does Chi Alpha Sigma do?

 Chi Alpha Sigma is the first national scholar-athlete society to honor those collegiate student-athletes who have excelled in both the classroom and in athletic competition.
-Chi Alpha Sigma recognizes college students who receive a varsity letter in their sport while maintaining a 3.4 or higher cumulative GPA throughout their junior and/or senior years. the governing board represents all levels of competition in the National Collegiate Athletic Association (NCAA) and the National Association of Intercollegiate Athletics (NAIA).
-Its purposes are as follows:
+Chi Alpha Sigma recognizes college students who receive a varsity letter in their sport while maintaining a 3.4 or higher cumulative GPA throughout their junior and/or senior years.
+Its purpose are as follows:

 1. To encourage and reward high academic scholarship of college athletes at four-year accredited colleges and universities;

 2. To recognize outstanding academic achievement by intercollegiate varsity letter winners;